Beneath Your Beautiful: Background and release

 "Beneath Your Beautiful" is an R&B ballad written by Labrinth, Mike Posner, and Emeli Sandé.
 It was recorded as a duet between Labrinth and Sandé for Labrinth's debut studio album Electronic Earth.
 The title of the song attracted attention from fans, some of whom questioned Labrinth about the spelling of the word "Your" within the song's title, believing that was a grammatical error and should have been spelt "You're" (although the song's lyrics use the words "beautiful" and "perfect" as nouns).
 Upon reaching number one, fans asked Labrinth via social networking website Twitter about the spelling.
 He replied "Can I make something clear! this is twitter!
 Not an English GCSE haha I’ll spell as BADLY as I wish awritemayte!...
 Oh is this about #Beneath”YOUR”Beautiful I love how crazy this has sent people….
 It was to annoy English teachers and grammar Nazis."[sic]
 The song was nominated for the Brit Award for Best British Single at the 2013 Brit Awards.

 Chart and sales performance

 The song was released in the UK on 18 November 2011.
 Originally only reaching number 200 in the UK Singles Chart on 14 April 2012, it peaked at number one on 28 October 2012, selling 108,000 copies in its first week of release.
 This became Labrinth's first number one single as a solo artist, and Sandé's second number one overall.
 To date, "Beneath Your Beautiful" has peaked within the top 40 in over 15 countries worldwide.

-The song was the 12th best-selling single of 2012 in the UK, with 663,000 copies sold and was certified as Platinum.
+The song was the 12th best-selling single of 2012 in the UK, with 663,000 copies sold.
+The British Phonographic Industry (BPI) later certified the single triple platinum for sales and streams exceeding 1,800,000 units.